TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Returns:**

 `true` on success and `false` on failure.
-On failure the error is always set.
+On failure the error is set.

 ---